yurivish/LowDimNearestNeighbors.jl/README.md

 The approach here works best in low dimensions (2, 3, 4), but the code is generic and will work for points of arbitrary dimension so long as they implement `getindex` and `length`.

 When performing approximate searches, the points found by the algorithm tend to be better than you'd expect based on the approximation factor.
-For example, in the program above it will often find an exact match.
+For example, the above program will often find exact matches when looking for approximate ones.

 Currently, there is risk of overflow in the distance function -- if the squared euclidean distance exceeds `typemax(Uint)`, overflow will occur and the results returned by the algorithm will be incorrect.